top of page

 How to stay secure online

 First, let’s quickly go over the basics.
-Generally, most security breaches occur because either: someone gets access to your email account, you disclose information by mistake to ill-meaning third party (also known as a ‘phishing scam’) or a combination of the two.
+Generally, most security breaches occur because either: someone gets access to your email account, you disclose information by mistake to an ill-meaning third party (also known as a ‘phishing scam’) or a combination of the two.

 💡Our top tips for staying secure online: